 - Be part of a state or local government, and;

-- Be open to the public, or have the ability to display artifacts in a publicly-accessible area, and;
+- Be open to the public, or can display artifacts in a publicly-accessible area, and;

 - Include an educational mission.

-All MARAD property on exhibit shall include information that identifies MARAD as the owner of the objects.
+All MARAD property on exhibit shall include information that identifies MARAD as the owner of the heritage asset.

 As part of the loan renewal process, organizations must provide a condition report one month prior to the conclusion of the loan period.
-In addition to a detailed narrative that covers the artifact’s condition, the report will also include a digital photograph of the artifact.
+The report will include a detailed description of the artifact’s condition and a digital photograph of the artifact.
 Reports must be submitted via email to: email@example.com.

-Organizations interested in borrowing artifacts should e-mail the following documents to the MARAD History Program, at: firstname.lastname@example.org
+Organizations interested in borrowing or receiving heritage assets should e-mail the MARAD History Program, at: firstname.lastname@example.org